jvalinsky/haskell-english-fragment/README.md

-# Mass Terms and Parser Combinators
+# Collectivity, Distributivity, Mass Terms, and Parser Combinators
 ## by Jack Valinsky